 Overall, a healthy and well balanced diet will keep your friend happy and healthy for years to come!

-Your pet piggy, just like any pet (or YOU for that matter), should get a balanced and well maintained diet.
-Now, they can't eat the same foods as other pets, but their diet should be consistent.
+Your pet piggy, just like any pet (or YOU for that matter), should get a balanced and well-maintained diet.
+They can't eat the same foods as other pets, but their diet should be consistent.

-There is also food that is specially formulated for teacup piggys on the market that will balance the right amount of fats, proteins, fiber, and other nutrients that your pet needs.
+- There is also food that is specially formulated for teacup pigs on the market that will balance the right amount of fats, proteins, fiber, and other nutrients that your pet needs.

-Just as there are groups of food that are good for your piggy, there are certain foods that they shouldn’t be fed.
-Some of them aren’t healthy for your pig, where others will make them flat out sick.
+Just as there are groups of food that are good for your pig, there are certain foods that they shouldn’t be fed.
+Some of them aren’t healthy for your pig, where others will make them flat-out sick.